gacafe/gacafe.github.io/_posts/2019-04-11-women_in_analytics_nl.md

 I have been following [Cathy O'Neil](https://twitter.com/mathbabedotorg) since around 2015 when I was introduced to [her blog](https://mathbabe.org/) by a colleague at the time.

 Her talk at the [Women in Analytics Conference](https://womeninanalytics.com/) was really inspiring.
-I  about this [in twitter](https://twitter.com/GalaCF/status/1109085663721345024?s=20) but here are my higlights.
+I  about this [in twitter](https://twitter.com/GalaCF/status/1109085663721345024?s=20) but here are my highlights.

 - People trust AI because people trust math - she wrote Weapons of Math Destruction because she thought: "what would it look like to put the science into data science?"
 - Math, AI and algorithms is not something we need to intimidate people with